amyduguid2/PDB_Analysis/Report.md

 ### ![Figure 1: PDB Entry Growth (2010–2025)](output/figures/pdbe_article_growth.png)

-**Figure 1:** Line plot showing the publication trends of PDB-related articles for the past 15 years *Blue solid line shows the article count where each point represents the total publications from that year linked to a PDB entry.*
+**Figure 1:** Line plot showing the publication trends of PDB-related articles for the past 15 years.
+*Blue solid line shows the article count where each point represents the total publications from that year linked to a PDB entry.*
 *Red  dashed line shows the growth rate with each point indicating the growth rate of PDB-linked publications for that year.*